Ottawa Centre Visit us on Facebook

-CANCELLATION: If you need to cancel, please change your Doodle information as soon as possible or let a contact person know so we can cancel your food order.
+CANCELLATION: If you need to cancel, please change your Doodle information as soon as

 The Canadian Association for the Club of Rome (CACOR) (collaborator with CMOS Ottawa)

-CACOR cordially invites you to a Round Table Debate
+CACOR cordially invites you to a Luncheon

-Date: Wednesday October 12th 2016
+Date: Wednesday December 7th 2016

 Place: Army Officers' Mess, 149 Somerset Street West, Ottawa

-Cost: $30 general admission; $25 for members, their spouses and student guests.
-The downstairs ante-room and dining area will be open at 9:30 for those who wish to meet and greet friends and colleagues prior to lunch.
+Cost: $25 general admission; $20 for members, their spouses and student guests.
+The downstairs ante-room and dining area will be open at 11:30 for those who wish to meet and greet friends and colleagues prior to lunch.

-About the debate:
+About the presentation:

 Ottawa Science Exchange and Partner Meeting Notices (notices closest to the current date are on top)